chinapedia/wikipedia.abstract.en/Page/Steganography.md

 History

-Chart_in_the_hand_of_Dr_John_Dee._Steganographiae.png's _Steganographia_ copied by Dr John Dee in 1591]] The first recorded uses of steganography can be traced back to 440 BC when Herodotus mentions two examples in his _Histories_.[3]
+'s _Steganographia_ copied by Dr John Dee in 1591]] The first recorded uses of steganography can be traced back to 440 BC when Herodotus mentions two examples in his _Histories_.[3]
 Histiaeus sent a message to his vassal, Aristagoras, by shaving the head of his most trusted servant, "marking" the message onto his scalp, then sending him on his way once his hair had regrown, with the instruction, "When thou art come to Miletus, bid Aristagoras shave thy head, and look thereon."
 Additionally, Demaratus sent a warning about a forthcoming attack to Greece by writing it directly on the wooden backing of a wax tablet before applying its beeswax surface.
 Wax tablets were in common use then as reusable writing surfaces, sometimes used for shorthand.

 In his work _Polygraphiae,_ Johannes Trithemius developed his so-called "Ave-Maria-Cipher" that can hide information in a Latin praise of God. "_Auctor Sapientissimus Conseruans Angelica Deferat Nobis Charitas Potentissimi Creatoris_" for example contains the concealed word _VICIPEDIA_.[4]

 Techniques

-Steganography_in_the_hand_of_John_Dee.png

 Physical